RasaHQ/medicare_locator/README.md

 `train-nlu` - Train the NLU model.

-`train-core` - Train the core model.
+`train-core` - Train the Core model.

 `interactive` - Run the Medicare Locator interactive learning mode.

-`cmdline` - Run the Medicare Locator Bot.
+`cmdline` - Run the bot on the command line.

-`action-server` - Starts the action server.
+`action-server` - Start the action server.

-`telegram` - Set up webhook for Telegram.
+`telegram` - Run the bot in the Telegram channel.

 ## :gift: License
 Licensed under the GNU General Public License v3.
 Copyright 2019 Rasa Technologies